-a.
-Cooperation may include the following activities:

-- 1) participation of persons and legal entities, including the Parties themselves, universities, research institutions, and other bodies or undertakings, in research projects of Canada or the Community, in accordance with the procedures in force for each Party; - 2) shared use of research facilities; - visits and exchanges of scientists, engineers or other appropriate personnel for the purposes of participating in seminars, symposia and workshops relevant to cooperation under this Agreement; - 4) exchange of information on practices, laws, regulations and programmes relevant to cooperation under this Agreement; - 5) other activities as may be mutually determined by the Joint Science and Technology Cooperation Committee in accordance with the applicable policies and programmes of the Parties.
+- (a) Cooperation may include the following activities: - participation of persons and legal entities, including the Parties themselves, universities, research institutions, and other bodies or undertakings, in research projects of the Community or Canada, in accordance with the procedures in force for each Party; - 2. shared use of research facilities; - 3. visits and exchanges of scientists, engineers or other appropriate personnel for the purposes of participating in seminars, symposia and workshops relevant to cooperation under this Agreement; - 4. exchange of information on practices, laws, regulations and programmes relevant to cooperation under this Agreement; - other activities as may be mutually determined by the Joint Science and Technology Cooperation Committee in accordance with the applicable policies and programmes of the Parties.

-b.
-Joint research projects shall proceed under this Agreement only after the participants in a project have concluded a Joint Technology Management Plan, as indicated in the Annex to this Agreement.
+(b) Joint research projects shall proceed under this Agreement only after the participants in a project have concluded a Joint Technology Management Plan, as indicated in the Annex to this Agreement.